Alex-cmd-dev/social-life-webapp/README.md

    NEXTAUTH_URL="http://localhost:3000"
    ```

-### Step 5: Set Up the Database
+### Step 5: Create Database Tables (In the Cloud!)

-Push the database schema to your database:
+Push the database schema to your cloud database:

 ```bash
 npm run db:push
 ```

-This creates all the necessary tables in your database based on the Prisma schema.
+This creates all the necessary tables (User, Post, Like, Follow) **in your cloud database** based on the Prisma schema.

+**What just happened:**

+- ✅ Prisma read your `schema.prisma` file
+- ✅ Connected to your cloud database via `DATABASE_URL`
+- ✅ Created all tables in **Supabase/Neon** (not on your computer!)
+- ✅ Your database is now ready to store data!

 ### Step 6: Run the Development Server